pingidentity/pingidentity-devops-getting-started/docs/how-to/upgradePingDirectory.md

 You must:

-* Complete [Get Started](../get-started/introduction.md) to set up your DevOps environment and run a test deployment of the products.
+* Complete [Get Started](../get-started/introduction.md) to set up your DevOps environment and run a test deployment of the products using Helm.
-* Clone or download the `pingidentity-devops-getting-started/20-kustomize/12-pingdirectory-upgrade` repository to your local `${HOME}/projects/devops` directory.
+* Clone or download the `pingidentity-devops-getting-started/30-helm/pingdirectory-upgrade-partition` repository to your local `${HOME}/projects/devops` directory.
 * Understand how to use our DevOps server profiles.
-* Have access to a Kubernetes cluster and a default StorageClass.
+* Have access to a Kubernetes cluster.
-* Understand how StatefulSets in Kubernetes is helpful.
 * If you're upgrading in your own environment and using mounted licenses, have the license for the existing version in the `/opt/out` persisted volume and a license for the new version needs to be in `/opt/in`.

    The license locations aren't an needed if you're using our DevOps credentials in an evaluation context.